What is a Narrative Essay?

 In most essays, the thesis statement is the “carrier” of this purpose.
 However, in narrative papers, a thesis usually serves as a transition to the paragraph that follows your introduction.

-Remember that you will show this purpose only at the end of your narrative—in its conclusion.
+Remember that you will show this purpose only at the end of your narrative, in the conclusion.

 There are a couple of ways you can approach this part: